lsst-it/ittn-012/index.rst

 Roles
 ^^^^^

-Roles allow you to add specific users or groups with a specific capability.
+Roles allows you to add specific users or groups with a specific capability.
 In this case, so we can allow graylog-comcam users only to be able to see their own dashboard, head to System -> Authentication -> LDAP.

-Then, on the left panel click on Roles.
-Assign a name and a description, and then select the restrictions you would like this group be constrain to:
+Then, on the left panel click on Roles, assign a name and a description, and then select the restrictions you would like to apply to this group:

 .. code-block:: bash